 According to the law, the certificate must include the date and duration of the volunteering commitment, the type of engagement, the tasks performed by the young volunteer, the description of achieved qualifications and a general statement describing the type of training.
-The certificate is signed by the minister in charge of youth policy (since 2013, the ministry of Education, Children and Youth).
+The certificate is signed by the minister in charge of youth policy.